[ p.136 ]

 The ‘ minstrels’ are thus named in the same account for July :—Hugh Pallarde, Edward Laeke, Thomas Lye, Thomas Curson, Robert Maye, Alayn Robenson, and Thomas Pagington (no doubt the composer of the famous old tune, Pagington's Pound ).

-p.137 / paid at a higher rate than others who were allowed only 12d. a day, whereas the Italian minstrels, viz.,
+Besides these, Edw.
+VI had a set of six Italian minstrels, separately / p.137 / paid at a higher rate than others who were allowed only 12d. a day, whereas the Italian minstrels, viz.,

 Albert de Venitia